 - Northern Henderson Creek Shared Path upgrade– $2,037,000

-Works include path widening and realignment where needed, plus new amenity lighting along this important commuter route connecting several suburbs.
+Works may include path widening and realignment where feasible, and consideration of additional lighting along this route.

 - Section 1 - SH16 shared path to Flanshaw Road entrance - $237,000.00